Salmon Ecology, Policy, and Management

 In-person Class Format: This course is offered fully in-person.
 Students should expect to attend in-person for all class periods.
 We cannot promise to offer remote attendance options due to illness or other absences.
 Students should strategize methods for getting notes from class when attendance is not possible.

-CLASS SCHEDULE: Wednesday nights, 6pm-10pm
+Class Schedule: Wednesday nights, 6pm-10pm

 Registration